+Subsequent events

-Subsequent events - Subsequent events are events or transactions that occur after the statement of financial position date but before financial statements are available to be issued.
+Subsequent events are events or transactions that occur after the statement of financial position date but before financial statements are available to be issued.
 The Council recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statement of financial position, including the estimates inherent in the process of preparing the financial statements.
-The Council's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position date and before financial statements are available to be issued.
-The Council has evaluated subsequent events through January 21, 2022, which is the date the financial statements were available to be issued.
+The Council's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position but arose after the statement of financial position date and before financial statements are available to be issued.
+The Council has evaluated subsequent events through December 20, 2022, which is the date the financial statements were available to be issued.